Deepdwn/docs/content/changelog/version-0-29-0/index.md

 ## LaTeX delimiters

-When writing your LaTeX math and chemistry expressions, you can now use single and double dollar sign characters (`$` and `$$`) as delimiters instead ``latex ...``.
+When writing your LaTeX math and chemistry expressions, you can now use single and double dollar sign characters (`$` and `$$`) as delimiters instead of ``latex ...``.
+The original format is still supported.
 This improves data portability between Deepdwn and other markdown editors, where these delimiters are more common.

 ## Tweaks